 A broad class of important sensor technology relies on continuous measurement~\cite{Braginsky1992,carmichael1993open,RevModPhys.70.101,gardiner2004quantum,Wiseman,gardiner2015quantum}, wherein an open quantum sensor is driven by an input quantum field (e.g., a laser) and continuously monitored through detection of the output field, as illustrated in Fig.~\ref{fig:fig1}.
 Prominent examples range from gravitational-wave detectors~\cite{PhysRevLett.116.061102,Danilishin:2012wp}, via atomic gas magnetometers~\cite{Moller:2017ta,Colangelo:2017wi}, to driven-dissipative interacting many-body sensors~\cite{PRXQuantum.3.010354,Ding:2022aa,doi:10.1126/sciadv.ado8130,Ilias:2024aa,PhysRevLett.132.050801}.
 These setups are inherently noisy, as both the open sensor and the quantum field may decohere via coupling with surrounding environments---e.g., in the form of dephasing, emission into inaccessible modes or field attenuation.
 As only the designated output field is detected, the QCRB of continuous sensors can be rigorously quantified by the QFI of the monitored output field {\em in the presence} of environmental noise.
 However, the photons of the output field populate infinitely many photonic modes and possess intricate correlation both among themselves and with the external environments, posing an outstanding challenge for QCRB evaluation.
-Although loose precision bound may be obtained from judicious purification~\cite{Tsang_2013}, evaluating the QFI of the output field and all environments~\cite{PhysRevX.13.031012} or additionally including the sensor~\cite{PhysRevLett.106.090401,PhysRevLett.112.170401,2015JPhA...48J5301C}, they do not provide stringent calibration of the sensor performance under noise and hence offer limited utility for practical applications.
+Although loose precision bound may be obtained from judicious purification~\cite{Tsang_2013}, evaluating the QFI of the output field plus all environments~\cite{PhysRevX.13.031012} or additionally including the sensor~\cite{PhysRevLett.106.090401,PhysRevLett.112.170401,2015JPhA...48J5301C}, they do not provide stringent calibration of the sensor performance under noise and hence offer limited utility for practical applications.

-In this work, we establish a numerically efficient method for evaluating the QCRB of generic continuously monitored sensors subject to arbitrary (including non-Markovian) environmental noise.
+In this Letter, we establish a numerically efficient method for evaluating the QCRB of generic continuously monitored quantum sensors subject to arbitrary (including non-Markovian) environmental noise.
 Our method applies to arbitrary sensor dynamics, including non-Gaussian and time-dependent cases, with any input quantum field. {Furthermore, it naturally extends to evaluating the QCRB for noisy waveform estimation~\cite{PhysRevLett.106.090401,PhysRevLett.111.113601,PhysRevA.97.042334}.}